scherian03033/AutoBackup/Notes.md

 		* and L1 is the correct next level
 		* and L2 is the correct next level
 5. Backup of all source directories - auto (variants should be covered by above)
-6. Purge of old files
+6. Purge of old files - P: tar, snar, logs deleted

 ### incRestore.sh
 1. when most recent backup is an L0